Miguel Rojas Player Props: Dodgers vs. Mets

 Mets Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Mets pitching staff ranks 14th in MLB.

-- The Mets have a 4.14 team ERA that ranks 11th across all league pitching staffs.
+- The Mets' 4.22 team ERA ranks 14th among all league pitching staffs.

-- Mets pitchers combine to give up 25 total home runs at a rate of 1.5 per game (fourth-most in the league).
+- The Mets allow the second-most home runs in baseball (27 total, 1.5 per game).

-- Megill (3-0 with a 2.25 ERA and 13 strikeouts in 16 2/3 innings pitched) gets the start for the Mets, his fourth of the season.
+- The Mets are sending Scherzer (2-1) to the mound to make his fourth start of the season.
+He is 2-1 with a 4.41 ERA and 14 strikeouts through 16 1/3 innings pitched.

-- In his last appearance on Wednesday, the righty went five innings against the San Diego Padres, allowing two earned runs while surrendering three hits.
+- His most recent appearance was out of the bullpen on Sunday when the righty threw 2/3 innings against the Oakland Athletics while allowing hits.

-- The 27-year-old has put up an ERA of 2.25, with 7.3 strikeouts per nine innings, in three games this season.
-Opponents are batting .207 against him.
+- In three games this season, the 38-year-old has an ERA of 4.41, with 7.7 strikeouts per nine innings.
+Opponents are hitting .224 against him.

 © 2023 Data Skrive.
 All rights reserved.